AMSAT-NA/PacSatFSKBoard/NOTES.md

 * The PA power input inductor (L37) has been changed to 100nH.

+### Fixed

 * The RF power output switch U33 appears to always be connected from RF\_OUT\_SWTICH to the antenna output, no matter the setting of ACTIVE1\_N.
 It's not that way on board 5, so it appears to be the switch.
 I'm wondering if an over voltage messed it up?
 Or maybe transmitted power?
 But maybe it's working.
 If I have a signal going out, turning the switch on and off give a 35dB difference in power.
+This appears to not be an issue.

 # TODO

+Make all the U.FL connectors DNP and only add them when they are needed.

 The chosen LNA (QPL9547) has very good specs (a NF of .3dB) but draws a lot of current (50ma).
 Other possible options are Guerrilla RF GRF2374, GRF4001, Skyworks LNAs (SKY67150-396LF, SKY67183-396LF, SKY65015-70LF), or Qorvo SGL0622Z.
-The Qorvo part is very low power, simple, but the NF is 1.4db).
+The Qorvo part is very low power, simple, but the NF is 1.4db.
 The SKY67150-396LF has a similar NF to the QPL9547, but draws 85ma.
 Looking over the parts, the QPL9547 seems to be the best part for optimizing for NF, and the SGL0622Z is best for optimizing power.
 It also has built-in matching, but is 3.3V